- Accessed by:

 When selected, commands entered in the main text window will be interpreted as the "version 3" code.
+Support for version 3 syntax is provided for backward compatibility only and is not recommended for new code.
 When not selected (default), commands entered in the main text window will be interpreted as "version 4" code.

 Version 4 code includes a number of variables that are not available in version 3.
 In particular, the S variable is no longer used to pass sound from Audacity to Nyquist.
 In version 4 the S variable has been replaced by *TRACK*.
 Full details about the difference between version 3 and version 4 code can be found in the Audacity wiki.

 - Load a Nyquist plugin or script file saved with .ny extension.